 - Provide examples of the NYS approach

-Continuing education credits are available until March 2015..
+Continuing education credits will be available until March 2015.

 The planners and presenters do not have any financial arrangements or affiliations with any commercial entities whose products, research or services may be discussed in this activity.